-The "yellow vests" protest in France against fuel tax increases intended to combat climate change shows that people care about the unequal impacts—actual and perceived—of policies.
+The "yellow vests" protest in France against fuel tax increases intended to combat climate change shows that people care about the unequal impacts of policies—actual and perceived.

 Globalization and economic policies such as deregulation, free capital flows, and austerity, are perceived to have increased inequality.
 Policies to mitigate climate change and its consequences, such as disasters and damages, also pose a challenge to equity and fairness for national economies.
 How does inequality affect growth, and how can we design policies to foster globalization and tackle climate change in a way that is inclusive and sustainable?

 This was the question addressed on February 7th as part of SCEPA's Economics of Climate Change Speaker Series, as academics, researchers, and policy analysts came together to discuss policies that balance economic growth with equality and climate change mitigation.